Why are flags flying at half-staff in California on Sunday?

 The National Fallen Firefighters Foundation held a memorial service, which can be seen here, in Emmitsburg, Maryland on Sunday to honor those that were lost in the last year.

-Among those firefighters being honored this year are Jimmy Riley of Plant City, Florida, who died after being diagnosed with brain cancer; Sean DeMuynck, a volunteer firefighter who was found unresponsive while battling a fire in suburban Philadelphia and later pronounced dead at a nearby hospital; and Jeff Billingsley of Denver, who experienced “an apparent cardiac event” during one of his shifts.
+In addition to Carlon, who was a County firefighter, five of the honored California firefighters worked at the Los Angeles Fire Department and one was a San Francisco firefighter.

+For the full list of California firefighters remembered during Sunday’s event, click here.

-A full list of firefighters being honored this year can be found on the National Fallen Firefighters Foundation’s website.
+A full list of firefighters being honored this year and in years past can be found on the National Fallen Firefighters Foundation’s website.